-Please note: for our guide to the next 2019 event, read our spoiler free tips for Secret Cinema: James Bond’s Casino Royale.
+Please note: for our recent guide to the latest 2018 event, read our spoiler free tips for Secret Cinema: Blade Runner.

 Unlike the novelisation of Star Wars: The Force Awakens, this will be utterly spoiler-free I promise.
 Nothing I say in these 35 tips will do anything to hinder your enjoyment of this summer’s Secret Cinema Star Wars spectacular, but they will offer you some practical advice to help you make the most out of your time there.